I love our industry for the variety of tools we create for ourselves.

 I am an Excel fan and JetOctopus perfectly matches my love for filters. segments and tables I can play with.

-To check out more of my tool reviews, proceed here:
+To check out more great tools:

 - My Viral Content Buzz (Now: Viral Content BEE) Case Study: How to Get Found on the Internet

 - Best WordPress Plugins & Tools to Use in 2021 (FREE & Paid)

 - Quick Tip: Create a Cool Brand Asset that Will Build and Promote Itself

 - [Quick Tip] How to Find Most Valuable Keywords to Create Content